truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 ![AddZvolActionsMenuWithEncryptionOptions](/images/CORE/12.0/AddZvolActionsMenuWithEncryptionOptions.png "Zvol Actions with Encryption Options")

-If you do not see encryption options on the menu you created the zvol from a dataset not configured with encryption.
+If you do not see encryption options on the menu then you created the zvol from a dataset not configured with encryption.
 You can delete the zvol and start over.

 Click **Encryption Options**.
 The **Edit Encryption Options** configuration window displays with the **Inherit encryption properties from parent** checkbox check-marked.